ghik/opinionated-scala/Methods-and-operators.md

 Why is there such distinction and when to use both variants?

 Empty parameter list should be used when a method has some side effects (e.g. it invokes some I/O or modifies a variable).
-Method with no parameter list should be used when it's *pure* (has no side effects).
+Method with no parameter lists should be used when it's *pure* (has no side effects).
 This is not enforced by Scala type system in any way, but it's a well-established, strong convention.

 The same rule applies to invocations of these methods.
 We would write: